saltstack/salt/doc/topics/eauth/index.rst

 The external authentication system allows for specific users to be granted access to execute specific functions on specific minions.
-Access is configured in the master configuration file, and uses the new access control system:
+Access is configured in the master configuration file, and uses the new :ref:`access control system
+<acl>`:

 .. code-block:: yaml